ileon4/marketing-intelligence-global-video-game-sales/README.md

-# Video Game Sales Analysis
+# Marketing Intelligence Global Video Game Sales Analysis

 This project analyzes historical video game sales to identify what factors are associated with market performance across regions and platforms.